typedb/typedb-console/README.md

 Script files take exactly the same format as scripts pasted directly in the REPL.
 Importantly, this means that the **end of a query is delimited by an empty newline**.

-For example, a script `commands.stql`
+For example, a script `commands.tqls`
 ```
 database create test
 transaction schema test